Are you sabotaging your health? Take my 20 question quiz for diet & lifestyle tips.

 Higher Fat Diets in Human Evolution

-• People in Equatorial climates ate coconut oil instead of fats from meats
+• People in Equatorial climates ate more coconut oil and fish than fats from red meats

-• These saturated fats helped our brains evolve and provided us with nutrient-dense calories
+• Saturated fats helped our brains evolve and provided us with nutrient-dense calories

 What is Ghee?